ApprenticeAI/frapy/docs/topics/dynamic-content.rst

 ====================================

 Some webpages show the desired data when you load them in a web browser.
-However, when you download them using Scrapy, you cannot reach the desired data using :ref:`selectors <topics-selectors>`.
+However, when you download them using Frapy, you cannot reach the desired data using :ref:`selectors <topics-selectors>`.

 When this happens, the recommended approach is to